-To test for proper consistency using the figure 8 method.
+Test for proper consistency using the figure 8 method.
 Lift a small amount of batter with your spatula, then drop it back into the bowl in a figure 8 pattern.
 If the edges soften and the 8 is absorbed back into the batter within 10 seconds, you’re ready to pipe.

 Usually 20 to 30 minutes at room temperature.
 All you’re waiting for is for a skin to form on the shell.
 To test whether your cookies are ready to bake, carefully touch the tops of your cookies.
 If your finger is dry and you feel a skin has developed, they’re ready to bake.

 Of course you can add color!
 However, liquid food color may affect the consistency of this delicate batter, so we suggest using a gel or powdered color additive.

 Flavor is a little trickier.
 Most flavor add-ins are liquid, which will likely thin out your batter.
 For best results, keep the flavor in the filling (which is the best part anyway).

 Spreading is often due to thin batter, caused by overmixing or under-whipped egg whites.
 Your cookie batter should be thick, yet runny enough to fall into a ribbon when you lift the spatula.

 Either one works!
 Cookies baked on silicone may need to be in the oven a little longer than those baked on parchment paper.
 The slightly see-through nature of parchment paper makes it the best option for following a template when piping your macarons.
 Simply place the print-out template under the parchment paper and pipe perfect macarons every time.

 How Do I Get Started Making Macarons?

 Ready to give these delicate cookies a try?
 Check out our step-by-step video for helpful techniques, tips and tricks for making your cookies!
-Learn how to make marbled macaron shells, how to tell when your batter is ready for piping and see the macaronage technique in action!
+Learn how to make marbled macaron shells and see the macaronage technique in action!